 Weevils are a type of beetle.
-Adult weevils eat plants leaves during the spring and summer months.
-However, weevil larvae that feast on plant roots over the fall and winter can actually prove most destructive.
+Adult weevils eat plant leaves during the spring and summer months.
+However, weevil larvae that feast on plant roots over the fall and winter can actually prove more destructive.
+But, have no fear if you’re dealing with weevils because we’ve got the perfect solution to get rid of weevils in your garden (and it’s organic)!

 Dealing with a Weevil Problem